Criminal Speeding

 For some jobs though, a criminal speeding conviction is devastating.
 For example, for some commercial drivers such a violation could end their employment.

-If you are concerned about how a conviction for excessive speed could impact your job, you may want to review your company’s policies regarding criminal convictions and consult an attorney about your specific situation.
+If you are concerned about how a conviction for criminal speeding could impact your job, you may want to review your company’s policies regarding criminal convictions and consult an attorney about your specific situation.

 Will a criminal conviction affect my immigration status?

 Maybe.
 We always advise our clients to consult with an immigration attorney to get a definitive answer to this question.
-Keep in mind though that criminal speed is not like assault, fraud, theft, burglary or any crime that involves a victim.
-Also, it does not involve alcohol, drugs or guns, all of which will create major problems for immigration.
+Keep in mind though that criminal speeding is not like assault, fraud, theft, burglary or any crime that involves a victim.
+Also, it does not involve alcohol, drugs, violence or guns, all of which will create major problems for immigration.

 In another post, we discuss potential immigration consequences with immigration attorney Jessica Cadavid.